 causing you to feel weak and lacking in energy

 The Cornell Center for Enervating Neuroimmune Diseases encompasses a variety of projects on ME/CFS supported by federal grants, foundations, and private donors.
-The Center will span Cornell’s Ithaca campus, Weill Cornell Medicine, Ithaca College, the Boyce Thompson Institute, the Workwell Foundation, EVMED Research, the SOLVE ME/CFS Initiative and the medical practices of Dr. Susan Levine, Dr. John Chia, and Dr. Geoffrey Moore.
+The Center will span Cornell’s Ithaca campus, Weill Cornell Medicine, Ithaca College, the Boyce Thompson Institute, the Workwell Foundation, EVMED Research, and the medical practices of Dr. Susan Levine, Dr. John Chia, and Dr. Geoffrey Moore.
 Input into the Center’s efforts will be provided by patient advocates.